Fig. 1. Screenshot from "Bec0m1ng", Arash Akbari, 2023

 Fig. 6.
 The diagram of elements connections"Bec0m1ng", Arash Akbari, 2023

-The causal soundscape of the piece is a spatial composition that results from the motor activities of AI agents.
+The causal soundscape of the piece is a spatial composition that results from the agents’ motor activities.
 Each agent is capable of producing emergent sound events with a specific characteristic that can be heard relative to the position of the first-person camera and the agent’s position.
 This continuous becoming creates a speculative posthuman soundscape which can be defined as the territorialization of space by nonhumans.
 As Deleuze and Guattari (1987) develop in A Thousand Plateaus, “sound is intimate to the formation of territories.
 While not the sole means through which territories are created, sound is nevertheless integral to the process of territorializing space, or rather, of seizing upon and organizing the space of the Earth.
 The expressivity of birdsong, for example, functions to organize fuzzy territorial borders against would-be-intruders.
 The baying of wolves likewise produces territorial boundaries with other wolf packs, marking a space of the Earth against the territories of other predators.
 And so, it goes with the territorializing function of televisions and radios, which carve from the milieu a circle, a household, a territory” (Deleuze and Guattari, 1987, 311).

 This posthuman soundscape is indifferent to human sensibilities and aesthetic apprehensions, yet there’s a potentiality “to intersect the decoded milieu of space with an anthropic ‘zone of residence’” (Deleuze and Guattari, 1987, 315).